Multiobjective Accelerated Gradient-like Flow with Asymptotic Vanishing Normalized Gradient: Algorithm based on

-\section{Algorithm based on \cref{eq:MACG}}
+\section{Algorithm based on \cref{eq:MAVNG}}

-In this section, we present the discretized iterative scheme for \cref{eq:MACG} and an iterative scheme similar to this form, the latter of which can be regarded as an extension of \cref{eq:FISCnes} in multi-objective optimization.
-Regarding the convergence properties of the algorithm, we will discuss them in the next section.
+In this section, we present the discretized iterative scheme for \cref{eq:MAVNG} and an iterative scheme similar to this form, the latter of which can be regarded as an extension of \cref{eq:FISCnes} in multiobjective optimization.